symfonycorp/symfony-cloud-docs/services/mysql.rst

 MySQL/MariaDB
 =============

 `MariaDB`_ is a MySQL-compatible relational database system.
-Its XtraDB storage engine is equivalent to MySQL with InnoDB.

 To use it in your application, add it to your ``.symfony/services.yaml``: